Sea Watch migrant rescue captain Carola Rackete criticizes EU lawmakers | DW | 03.10.2019

-The captain of Sea Watch, who memorably defied Italy's landing ban, chastised EU lawmakers for the situation in the Mediterranean.
+Sea Watch 3 captain, who memorably defied Italy's landing ban, chastised EU lawmakers for the situation in the Mediterranean.
 She said rescuers were legally compelled not to return migrants to Libya as it is unsafe.

-Rackete was the subject of international news coverage earlier this year when she was arrested for docking her rescue ship in Italian island of Lampedusa with 40 migrants, despite the explicit prohibition of then-Interior Minister Matteo Salvini.
+Rackete was the subject of international news coverage earlier this year when she was arrested for docking her rescue ship at the Italian island of Lampedusa with 40 migrants, despite the explicit prohibition of then-Interior Minister Matteo Salvini.

 "The EU member states have engaged in a policy of externalization of their responsibilities and a practice of pushbacks and omissions of rescue, delegating interventions to a country at war, Libya, in breach of international law," Rackete said to both applause and jeers.